-IMPORTANT: If Snowmobile oil other than John Deere is used, it must be mixed in a 20 to 1 ratio.
-However, a 20 to 1 ratio increases the possibility of spark plug fouling.

-Mix fuel according to the following procedure:
+IMPORTANT: If other than John Deere Snowmobile Oil is used, it should meet BIA (Boating Mix fuel according to the following procedure:

 Pour the required amount of John Deere snowmobile oil into a clean container...add one-half the necessary gasoline and shake vigorously.
 Add the remainder of the gasoline and agitate the mixture thoroughly.
 Mix gasoline and oil in a separate container...never mix in the snowmobile fuel tank.
 The John Deere Gasoline Can (TY5027) is ideal for snowmobile use.